Marine otter: Distribution and habitat

 Marine otters are found in littoral areas of southwestern South America, close to shore and in the intertidal areas of northern Peru (from the port of Chimbote), along the entire coast of Chile, and the extreme southern reaches of Argentina.
 Occasional vagrant sightings still occur as far afield as the Falkland Islands.

 The marine otter mainly inhabits rocky shorelines with abundant seaweed and kelp, and infrequently visits estuaries and freshwater rivers.
 It appears to select habitats with surprisingly high exposure to strong swells and winds, unlike many other otters, which prefer calmer waters.
 Caves and crevices in the rocky shorelines may provide them with the cover they need, and often a holt will have no land access at high tide.
 Marine otters avoid sandy beaches.

-Behavior
+Behavior and ecology

 Rocky intertidal zones with natural crevices are ideal for marine otter dens and feeding areas.
 Because most of their time is spent hidden in caves, their behavior is difficult to observe.

 Marine otters actively avoid humans.
 In response to human activity, they will spend less time on coasts and stray from their dens during the day to fissures inaccessible to humans.
 Though generally avoidant of humans, their inhabitance of fishing villages is an indicator of the marine otter's ability to adapt to urbanization.